Points of Interest

 William L. Clements Library

-This beautiful facility was designed by Albert Kahn and and houses original resources for the study of American history and culture from the 15th through the 19th centuries.
+This beautiful facility, on South University Avenue, was designed by Albert Kahn and houses original resources for the study of American history and culture from the 15th through the 19th centuries.

 At this North Campus library, you’ll find the Art, Architecture and Engineering Library as well as the Digital Media Commons, which features visualization and virtual reality technologies.